alvaro-cuesta/townsclipper/README.md

 Assumes Node.js (latest LTS should work) and NPM/Yarn are installed.
 I will assume Yarn but NPM should work if you prefer it.

-- `yarn all`: Outputs a test set into the `out` folder.
+- `yarn all`: Outputs a test set into the `test_out` folder.
+- `echo <save string> | node bin/save2bs`: Decodes a save string into a bit string.
+Ignores non-base64 characters.
-- `yarn encode <bit string>`: Encodes a bit string into a save string that Townscaper can load.
+- `echo <bit string> | node bin/bs2save`: Encodes a bit string into a save string that Townscaper can load.
   Ignores non-0/1 characters, but the final string must be a multiple of 6 bits (i.e., base-64 characters).

   **TODO:** Maybe automatically pad?
-- `yarn decode <save string>`: Decodes a save string into a bit string.
-Ignores non-base64 characters.
-- `yarn annotate <bit string>`: Annotates a bit string with save information.
-Ignores non-0/1 characters.
-- `yarn decode-annotate <save string>`: `decode` + `annotate`
+- `echo <bit string> | node bin/bs2ir`: Transforms a bit string into Intermediate Representation, a JSON representation of that bit string.
+Pretty close to the raw deal but more readable and easier to edit.

+  Ignores non-0/1 characters, but the final string must be a multiple of 6 bits (i.e., base-64 characters).

+  **TODO:** Maybe automatically pad?
+- `echo <ir json> | node bin/ir2bs`: Transform Intermediate Representation JSON into its equivalent bit string.

 ## Documentation